-As its basic policy in the Risk Management Regulations, the Group assures business continuity and stable development by implementing risk management and classifies its main risks into four categories: investment risk, external risk, disaster risk, and internal risk.
-Among them, the risks listed below are regarded as important ones that should be managed, and effective and efficient risk management is provided according to the scale and characteristics of each.
+As its basic policy, the Group assures business continuity and stable development by implementing risk management and classifies its main risks into four categories, namely "A: Investment risk," "B: External risk," "C: Disaster risk," "D: Internal risk."
+Among them, risks listed below are regarded as important risks that should be managed, and performing effective and efficient risk management is provided according to the scale and characteristics of each risk.
 These include economic, environmental, geopolitical, and other risks that manifest themselves over the medium to long term.
 In addition, based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), the Group is promoting the management of and response to climate-related risks.